zencd/groovy2kotlin/README.md

 because I've not found any existing tools (and it's easy to write one).
-The current implementation is simple: it uses Groovy's internal libs to parse source text into a well designed AST, then the tree is traversed and translated to Kotlin by `GroovyToKotlin.groovy`.
-Gonna add type inference later because it's required for certain transformations.
+The current implementation is simple: it uses Groovy's internal libs to parse source text into a well designed AST, then the tree is traversed and translated to Kotlin.
+It's planned to add type inference to AST to allow more sophisticated transformations.

 | Covered | Covered
 |----------|-------------